 This opens innovation to:

-The barriers now are primarily access to AI tools and the thinking skills to use them effectively—both challenges we must address to ensure this revolution benefits humanity broadly.
+The barriers now are primarily access to AI tools and the thinking skills to use them effectively, both challenges we must address if this shift is going to benefit more than the people already closest to the tools.

 The Challenges Ahead